-Newcastle performed an assessment of all of its debt securities that are in an unrealized loss position (unrealized loss position exists when a security's amortized cost basis, excluding the effect of OTTI, exceeds its fair value) in accordance with this guidance and determined the following:
+Newcastle performed an assessment of all of its debt securities that are in an unrealized loss position (unrealized loss position exists when a security's amortized cost basis, excluding the effect of OTTI, exceeds its fair value) and determined the following:

-Decem ber 31, 20 09 Aı mortized Unrealiz ed Losses Fair ' √alue Co ost Basis Credi t (B) Non-Credit (C) Securities Newcastle intends to sell \$ - \$ - \$ - N/A Securities Newcastle is more likely than not to be required to sell (A) - - - N/A Securities Newcastle has no intent to sell and is not more likely than not to be required to sell: Credit impaired securities 12 23,422 195,645 (4: 33,110) (72,222) Non credit impaired securities 96 8,029 1,434,406 (466,378) Total debt securities in an unrealized loss position 1,09 1,451 1,630,051 (4.
-33,110) (538,600)
+December 31, 2010 Fair Amortiz zed Cost Basis Unreal ized Losses Credit (B) Non-Credit (C) Securities Newcastle intends to sell \$ 19,313 \$ 4,432 \$ (54,708) N/A Securities Newcastle is more likely than not to be required to sell (A) - - - N/A Securities Newcastle has no intent to sell and is not more likely than not to be required to sell: Credit impaired securities 55,457 68,087 (60,688) (12,630) Non credit impaired securities 650,947 781,403 - (130,456) Total debt securities in an unrealized loss position \$725,717 \$ 853,922 \$(115,396) \$ (143,086)

 - (A) Newcastle may, at times, be more likely than not to be required to sell certain securities for liquidity purposes.
-While the amount of the securities to be sold may be an estimate, and the securities to be sold have not yet been identified, this guidance requires Newcastle to make its best estimate, which is subject to significant judgment regarding future events, and may differ materially from actual future sales. - (B) Excluding the effect of previously recorded OTTI, which must be reconsidered as a result of this guidance.
-This amount is required to be recorded as other-than-temporary impairment through earnings.
-Of this amount, \$192.9 million relates to prior periods (and was recorded as part of the reclassification adjustment upon adoption, as described below) and \$240.2 million relates to the year ended December 31, 2009.
+While the amount of the securities to be sold may be an estimate, and the securities to be sold have not yet been identified, Newcastle must make its best estimate, which is subject to significant judgment regarding future events, and may differ materially from actual future sales. - (B) This amount is required to be recorded as other-than-temporary impairment through earnings.
 In measuring the portion of credit losses, Newcastle's management estimates the expected cash flow for each of the securities.
 This evaluation includes a review of the credit status and the performance of the collateral supporting those securities, including the credit of the issuer, key terms of the securities and the effect of local, industry and broader economic trends.
 Significant inputs in estimating the cash flows include management's expectations of prepayment speeds, default rates and loss severities.
 Credit losses are measured as the decline in the present value of the expected future cash flows discounted at the investment's effective interest rate. - (C) This amount represents unrealized losses on securities that are due to non-credit factors and is required to be recorded through other comprehensive income.

-As a result of this reassessment, Newcastle has recorded a reclassification adjustment upon adoption of this guidance of \$1.3 billion of loss from Accumulated Deficit to Accumulated Other Comprehensive Income (Loss).
-The reclassification adjustment had no impact on total consolidated assets, liabilities or equity and did not impact Newcastle's liquidity.
+As a result of new impairment guidance effective in 2009, Newcastle recorded a reclassification adjustment of \$1.3 billion of loss from Accumulated Deficit to Accumulated Other Comprehensive Income (Loss).
 This represents a substantive reversal of a large portion of the impairment charge recorded in the fourth quarter of 2008, which was originally recorded as a result of Newcastle's inability to express the intent and ability to hold its securities until an expected recovery in value (if any).